-I get a lot of people asking me how to get started looking for a work at home job.
-They know they want one, but have no clue where or how to start looking, even after finding this site.
+I get a lot of people asking me how to get started working from home.
+They know they want to work at home, but have no clue where or how to start looking, even after finding this site.
 Sometimes they don’t have the foggiest notion of what kind of work they want to do from home.

 Ah, but that’s not terribly helpful to those who really don’t know what they want to do.
 How do you get to the point where you can start looking for a particular work at home job?

 Despite the myths, working at home isn’t easy.
 So many people just want to be pointed in the right direction and have it handed to them, and that’s just not going to happen.
 When you want something in life you can’t sit around waiting for it to happen.
-You have to do what it takes to make it happen.
+You have to do what it takes to get started working from home.

 Expect to have to work at looking for a job.
 You probably wouldn’t get the first outside the home job you apply for, so why should you expect that for a work at home job?